Invoking iperf3

 --idle-timeout n

-restart the server after n seconds in case it gets stuck.
+Restart the server after n seconds in case it gets stuck.
 In

 one-off mode, this is the number of seconds the server will wait